 Teamwork helped save the day

-Bye was the flight leader on the day of the incident, accompanied by her wingman Maj.
+Taylor Bye was the flight leader on the day of the incident, accompanied by her wingman, Maj.
 Jack Ingber.
-After the malfunction, Ingber visually inspected her aircraft to help establish what had gone wrong.
+Following the malfunction, Ingber visually inspected her A-10C to help establish what had gone wrong.

-Like Bye, DeVries performed a belly-landing and also walked away unharmed.
+Like Bye, DeVries performed a belly-landing and walked away unharmed.

-Because “she managed to skillfully and safely land her A-10 with minimal damage” despite the hazardous situation she found herself in, Bye was awarded the Air Combat Command Airmanship Award.
+As “she managed to skillfully and safely land her A-10 with minimal damage,” despite the hazardous situation she found herself in, Taylor Bye was awarded the Air Combat Command Airmanship Award.